ynx0/thread-docs/gall/3_subscribe-for-facts.md

 ...to send some facts out to subscribers.
 Here we've used both `send-raw-card` and `send-raw-cards` to demonstrate both ways.

-**Note:** in practice you'd probably want to send facts on a predetermined path and just test the path of the incoming subscription rather than just accept whatever.
+**Note:** in practice you'd probably want to send facts on a predetermined path and just test the path of the incoming subscription rather than just accepting anything.

 Finally we've added: